Quamatic/rbx-redux/README.md

     - Coming soon!

 # Motivation
 I wanted to have the modern features of Redux.
-Porting most of the library was quite overkill, but it was still fun to do.
+Porting (most) of the library was quite overkill, but it was still fun to do.
 This package offers a lot more than Rodux, and (once react-redux is added), goes hand-in-hand with React's rendering.

-# To-do
+# Goals
 - [ ] Make the package fully typed
 - [ ] Export all typings to the entry file
 - [ ] Add a feature similar to a production/development environment for stuff like throwing errors & warnings